wagamis/wagamis/README.md

 # Welcome to WAGMI's  Official Hub

-$WAGMI is an open source, community driven token that aims at bringing shitcoiners degens together !
+$WAGMI is an open source, community driven token that aims at bringing Crypto Heads together !
 Developers, Marketers and degens in general keep this token alive with creative solutions and projects that are governed by the $WAGMI token.

 ## Who created Wagmi?